CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Businesses with 1 or more employees in Maryland must carry workers' compensation, while sole proprietors, partners, and corporate officers are listed as exemptions in the state data.
+• Businesses with 1 or more employees in Maryland must carry workers' compensation, while sole proprietors, partners, and corporate officers are listed as exemptions.

-• Maryland requires businesses to maintain proof of general liability coverage for most commercial leases, so salon renters and booth renters should be ready to show evidence of coverage.
+• Most commercial leases in Maryland require proof of general liability coverage, so salon renters and booth renters should be ready to show evidence of coverage.

 • Commercial auto liability minimums in Maryland are $30,000/$60,000/$15,000 if a lash business uses a vehicle for mobile services or supply runs.